majidmalekan/mytheresa/README.md

 ## Documentation For Running

-the documentation for running this task project is in the documentation.pdf file and for testing the route to show a collection of paginated products is in mytheresa.postman_collection.json file.
+the documentation for running this task project is in the documentation.pdf file and for testing the route to show a collection of paginated products please add mytheresa.postman_collection.json collection file to your postman workspace.